pavangk7/gcc-2.0-user-documentation/access-cloud-console-from-cmp.md

 the Government Enterprise Network (GEN) or Common Services (CS) will have to be created via CMP.

-To submit a Create Compartment request:
+To submit a Create Compartment request

 -   Log in to CMP to access the Tenant Dashboard either as